 The Center for Advanced Transportation Technology (CATT) was created in order to respond to the significant changes brought about by the increasing use of advanced technologies in the transportation field.
 A permanent staff of ITS professionals and affiliated faculty of the Department of Civil and Environmental Engineering supports the center.
 CATT provides an organizational umbrella for five major initiatives including Capital Wireless Information Net, CATT Laboratory, Consortium for ITS Training and Education, Metropolitan Area Transportation Operations Coordination, and Maryland Transportation Technology Transfer Center.

-The Center for Engironmental Energy Engineering (CEE) is an international leader in research and education in environmentally responsible and economically feasible thermal management systems for buildings, transportation, and electronic cooling.
+The Center for Environmental Energy Engineering (CEEE) is an international leader in research and education in environmentally responsible and economically feasible thermal management systems for buildings, transportation, and electronic cooling.
 With support from government and industry sponsors and the university, CEEE research addresses advanced heat exchangers, alternative cooling technologies and fluids, integrated systems optimization, and cooling, heating, and power systems.

 The University of Maryland's Center of Excellence in Regulatory Science and Innovation (M-CERSI) is funded by the U.S. Food and Drug Administration.
 The center focuses on modernizing and improving the ways drugs and medical devices are reviewed and evaluated.